Here’s What to Have in Your Pet Emergency Kit in Case Disaster Strikes

-Take Care of Your Pets in Case of Emergency
+3. Take Care of Your Pets During the Emergency (or Find Someone Who Can)

 If you have to leave your home, don’t leave your pets behind.

-Pets who are left behind in emergency situations are often sent to homes in another state or area or end up lost or dead.
+Pets who are left behind in emergency situations are often sent to animal shelters or homes in another area — or could end up lost or dead.

 If you are evacuating, don’t leave your pet locked in your home with extra bowls of food and water.
-You won’t be able to guarantee how long you will be gone, how severely the weather will affect your home or how your pet will react when left alone for so long under stressful conditions.
+You can’t guarantee how long you will be gone, how severely the weather will affect your home or how your pet will react when left alone for so long under stressful conditions.

 Do not leave a pet tied to a fence, light post or telephone pole or turn your pet loose to roam freely outside.
-Do not leave pets locked in a car, on a boat or otherwise stranded with no hope of escape.
-This is considered to be animal cruelty, and you may be fined or worse.
+Do not leave pets locked in a car, on a boat or otherwise stranded.
+This is considered animal cruelty, and you may be fined or worse.